peterkure3/richiestales/README.md

-This is an example project for implementing on.Click evwnts using javascript within a HTML page
+# Rickroll site in html
+## This is for comedic relief